hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 ![An untyped response lets you type anything and provides no intellisense](/assets/ts-structure-tuto/untyped-response.gif)

-This is where the `tstuto-api` package comes into play.
-Take a look at `packages/tstuto-api/src/index.ts`, we define a type and two factory functions there.
-Compile them by navigating to `packages/tstuto-api` and running `npm install && npm run build`.
+Enter the `tstuto-api` package.
+Take a look at `packages/tstuto-api/src/index.ts`, we define a type and two factory functions there. **Compile them** by navigating to `packages/tstuto-api` and running `npm install && npm run build`.

-Now, going back to `MoodController.ts`, we can use the factory methods instead of the inline object definitions:
+Now, going back to `MoodController.ts`, **replace the function by the following**, which uses the factory methods instead of the inline object definitions:

 ```typescript
 import { happyMood, sadMood } from '../../../tstuto-api/src/index';